Uemura Shōen: Biography

 Jo-no-mai and Soshi-arai Komachi were inspired by the Noh theater.
 (Jo-no-mai is a dance performed in the introduction to a Noh play, and Soshi-arai Komachi is the title of a Noh play about the Heian period poet Ono no Komachi.)
 Shoen took great inspiration from the female character in noh theater.
-It is important to note that men performed all the roles in noh theater including the female roles.
+Men performed all the roles in noh theater, including the female roles.
 Despite this Shoen used women models to recreate the poses of her work suggesting something of her views of women.
 Both paintings are characterized by a strong feeling of majesty, with a large central figure against an empty background.
 The use of color is carefully planned so that the light surfaces of clothes and other items stand out prominently against the negative space.

 In 1941, Shōen became the first woman painter in Japan to be invited to join the Imperial Art Academy.
 She was appointed a court painter to the Imperial Household Agency in 1944.

 During World War II she supported nationalism in pieces like Late Autumn which depicts a beautiful woman doing her part to help the war.
 Despite her advanced age, she traveled to the war zone in China at the invitation of the Japanese government for propaganda purposes, to prove to people back home that all was going well.
 Many of her works from this period, including Twilight (1941), Clear Day (1941), and Late Autumn (1943), depict working women engaged in daily chores, who display a strong sense of vitality.
 As with her work from the 1930s, Shōen shows a skillful use of negative space, with realistic detail, neat lines, and a calm use of color.
 As the war situation deteriorated, in February 1945, Shōen was evacuated from Kyoto to the suburbs of Nara.

 In 1948, she became the first woman to be awarded Japan's prestigious Order of Culture.
 Her painting Jo no mai was the first painting by a Japanese woman to be rated as an Important Cultural Property by the Agency of Cultural Affairs.